 Which museums can open again?
 What about events?

 Museums and concert venues face some real challenges over the next few months.
-In phase 1, museums can open but to 30% of their capacity.
-Outdoor cultural events are allowed too with a maximum of 200 people, all sitting down.
-In phase 2, this increases to 400, but again, all sitting down.
+In phase 1, museums could open but to 30% of their capacity.
+Outdoor cultural events are allowed too with a maximum of 400 people, but all sitting down.

 Most museums in Malaga reopen from Tuesday 26 May.
 The Pompidou Centre and Russian Museum both have brand-new exhibitions waiting so put these on your must-see list.
 There will be no guided tours or audio guides available.

 As for the big events in Malaga, expect these to be cancelled.
-There’s no official news about the Flamenco Festival, Malaga Fair and Malaga Fashion Week, all coming up between now and September.
+Malaga Fair isn’t going ahead nor is the Flamenco Festival.
+However, Malaga Film Festival has been rescheduled for mid-August.
+There’s no news on Malaga Fashion Week, coming up in September.
 But we think they will all be cancelled because, obviously, social distancing in crowds is impossible.

 The Botanical Gardens opened on Tuesday 19 May with their usual timetable (9.30am to 8.30pm, Tues-Sun).
 The lovely café is also open, although with reduced tables to comply with social distancing.

 The Caminito del Rey reopened at the end of May (check the website for ticket sales), but from Friday to Sunday only.
 Travel there by train if you can and use the new large car parking space at El Chorro.

 Yes, all bus routes, the metro and taxis are running (and have been since lockdown).
 However, capacity is reduced due to social distancing, but frequency is back to normal.
 As from 4 May, you must wear a mask when you use public transport including taxis.

 Note that payment on buses is with the Malaga bus card or coins (not notes) only.